Calista Vinton: Kemmendine mission

 In 1861, Brainerd completed the course in Madison University (now Colgate University) and married Julia A. Haswell, eldest daughter of Rev. James Madison Haswell of the Burmese Mission in Moulmein.
 Brainerd and Julia were playmates in the mission compound in Moulmein.
 He found both his mother and sister to be in failing health.
 Nevertheless, Mrs. Vinton went on a tour with Brainerd, and the disciples in villages rejoiced at seeing the "son of his father".
 In 1862, Mrs. Vinton and Calista left Rangoon for Falmouth, England and visited many British friends, most of whom had retired from civil and military service in Burma.
 They spent one month as guests of their old friend Mrs. and General Bell, Commander-in-Chief of the British Forces during the Second Anglo-Burmese War.
 They then sailed for New York, where Mrs. Vinton attended the Free Mission Society meeting and met R. M. Luther, who had just completed his study at Princeton Theological Seminary.
 He was resolved to devote his life to mission work but had not decided on his field.
 Mrs. Vinton persuaded him to make the Karen mission his field.
 While in America, she was called upon to make many missionary addresses.
 She and Luther made a trip through Buffalo, Cleveland, Cincinnati, Chicago, and churches of northern Illinois and southern Wisconsin and part of Canada.
 She sailed to England in December 1863 and took the overland route through Egypt and Red Sea to Calcutta and Rangoon.

 Mrs. Vinton engaged immediately in the work of the mission and started building a second mission house for the newly married Rev. R. M. Luther and her daughter Calista.
 On 1 November, Mrs. Vinton was attacked with an acute form of inflammation of the alimentary canal.
 On 6 December, Mr. and Mrs. Luther arrived and gave her some strength for a while, but she died peacefully on 18 December 1864.

+Legacy

 In 1872, the Baptist Missionary Union vindicated Rev. Vinton of the "deputation" and Brainerd and Calista rejoined the Union.

 Mr. and Mrs. Luther remained at the Kemmendine Mission until 1872, when Mr. Luther fell sick with jungle fever and they were compelled to return to America.
 He later became the district secretary of the Baptist Missionary Union and a pastor at Newark, New Jersey.
 Calista became a practicing physician.
-She wrote a memoir, The Vintons and the Karens, Memorials of Rev. Justus H. Vinton and Calista H. Vinton, and published it in 1880.
+She wrote a memoir of her parents, The Vintons and the Karens, Memorials of Rev. Justus H. Vinton and Calista H. Vinton, and published it in 1880.

-Dr. J. Brainerd Vinton continued the mission work of his parents until his death on 23 June 1887.
+Dr. J. Brainerd Vinton and his sister Mrs Seagrave continued the mission work of their parents until his death on 23 June 1887.

+Several of her great-grandchildren continued missionary work in Burma, including the surgeon Gordon Seagrave.